deggua/raytracer/README.md

 * GUI
 * Chunk image into squares, implement a work queue for better distribution of work, parallelize between CPU and GPU
 * Hierarchical hybrid KdTree/BVH (external processing of .obj to produce their KdTree, alleviates the need to re-process meshes)
+* Fix the skybox mirroring

+NOTE:
+* Z+ is our up axis, X+ is facing right, and Y+ goes into the screen (right handed coordinate system)

 Skyboxes:
 * http://www.humus.name/index.php?page=Textures